Surkin

 Benoit Heitz (born 1985), known by his stage name Surkin, is a French musician, record producer, DJ and art director.
-He is known for his electronic music compositions under the name Surkin and GENER8ION.
+He is known for his electronic music compositions under the names Surkin and Gener8ion.

 Life and career

 Surkin was born in Arles, the south of France.
 He studied contemporary art at Villa Arson in Nice before moving to Paris to start his music career.

-He first gained attention in 2006 with his first releases on the French Institubes music label, DJ performances in clubs and music festivals such as Coachella, Fuji Rock Festival and Ultra Music Festival, and remixes for artists like Paul Johnson, Justice, Chromeo, DJ Mehdi, Kavinsky.
+He first gained attention in 2006 with his first releases on the French Institubes music label, DJ performances in clubs and music festivals such as Coachella, Fuji Rock Festival and Ultra Music Festival, and remixes for artists like Paul Johnson, Justice, Chromeo, DJ Mehdi, and Kavinsky.
 During this time, Surkin's productions are notable for their use of heavily modified vocal samples and the use of cut-up.

 In 2011 he launched the independent record label Marble along with Para One and Bobmo.

 Surkin released his first album "USA" late 2011, which was called by dance magazine Mixmag "one of the most exciting concept albums of the 21st century".
 The album is influenced by Detroit techno, 80's electro and Chicago House, featuring vocals by Ann Saunderson (from Inner City) and Marshall Jefferson collaborator Kevin Irving.

 In 2015 he released the E.P.
 "The New International Sound Part II" featuring vocals by M.I.A, under the name GENER8ION.
 The subsequent music video, directed by Inigo Westmeier and executive produced by French director Romain Gavras, was shot at the Chinese fighting school of Shaolin Tagou and featured a synchronized choreography by 36,000 of their students.